 Note to All Applicants: We recommend that you submit your documents as soon as possible as admission to LCC is not guaranteed so you may need time to make alternate arrangements.
 Documents received after the dates above will be reviewed in the order received.
 We cannot guarantee that all documents will be reviewed and admission decisions made in time for the requested semester.

 Orientation is a mandatory formal program of introduction to Lansing Community College.
-Orientation for new international students is held approximately one to two weeks before classes begin.
+Orientation for new international students is held approximately 2 weeks before classes begin.
 During the orientation program you will receive information about USDHS regulations related to international students, LCC services, academic and program advising.
-Students must attend orientation in order to be properly prepared to begin classes at LCC.
-Additional information regarding orientation will be mailed with the student's acceptance letter.
+Additional information regarding orientation will be mailed with the acceptance letter.

 LCC does not maintain housing units for students, or enter into third party contracts or supervise off-campus housing.
 Home stay placements are not arranged by LCC.
 The Student Life Office offers a housing information service.
 This service consists of listings from property owners regarding available housing (type, location, cost), and listings from students looking for others to share housing.
 This information is available at http://www.lcc.edu/studentlife/housing/.

 It is recommended that new students arrive in the Lansing area 1 or 2 weeks before orientation to have adequate time to arrange for housing.
 Many Lansing city bus routes stop at the campus, so travel to classes is easy.

 Estimated costs for one year of full-time study at Lansing Community College are as follows:

 Tuition and fees 1

 Room and board 2